ironhack-sao-wdpt/lab-express-rooms-with-reviews-solution/README.md

 - Make reviews for all the rooms but the ones they created
 - Edit and/or delete their comments (optional)
 - See the rooms and all the comments

+## Iteration #3 | API Authentication

+Right now, everyone can create, view, edit or delete everyone else's rooms and reviews.
+That's because there's no way we can know who's using our app if we don't include some kind of authentication.
+Using the JWT strategy, Passport and the React Context API, create the Login, Signup and Logout functionalities for our app:

+💡 Make sure you install all the packages: _bcryptjs_, _jsonwebtoken_ and _express-jwt_.

+- Install & configure `dotenv` (if not already installed) and put all your environment dependent strings in a `.env` file (database host address, listen port, token sign secret, etc);
+- Create a Signup endpoint in the backend (don't forget to hash the user's password before writing to the database!);
+- Wire up all the necessary JWT configurations and middlewares for issuing, signing and validating JWTs;
+- Create a Login route, that returns a valid access token to the client;
+- Protect every CRUD route in the backend so only logged in users can access them (only accept requests containing a valid access token in the Authorization header) using our custom middlewares;

 ## Iteration #4 | Back to the frontend